ClinicalTrialsTeam/ctfrontier/developer_manual.md

 Now that your stack is running you can update the database related config variables.

 Use `ctf config edit` to edit.
-Set `db_host` to your RDS instance endpoint and `db_password` to the database password stored in AWS Secrets Manager.
+Set `db_host` to your RDS instance endpoint, set `db_password` to the database password stored in AWS Secrets Manager, and set `es_host` to your Elasticsearch VPC endpoint.

 After the config has been edited.
 You can use `ctf config show` to confirm the correct values are set.